 The Starr Report and Clinton’s impeachment

-On September 9, 1998, Starr presented the findings of his investigation into Clinton to Starr Report.
+On September 9, 1998, Starr presented the findings of his investigation into Clinton to Congress in what came to be known as the Starr Report.
 Though initially brought on to investigate the Whitewater scandal, Starr had expanded his search to include other legal questions surrounding Bill Clinton.

 Of particular importance was a lawsuit by a woman named Paula Jones who claimed Clinton had sexually harassed her while he was Governor of Arkansas.
 During discovery for the lawsuit, Clinton was asked under oath if he had “sexual relations” with any state or federal employees.